THE FOLLOWING MAY NOT BE REPRODUCED

 find regarding designing lighting?

 Very little at this point.
 That is because I have a great amount of experience, so not much fazes me any more.
-If I had to choose something, I'd say that I might find it difficult if a person requests me to do something that I have never done, or at least with which I have had little experience, or asks me to incorporate a piece of equipment not familiar to me.
+If I had to choose one example, I'd say that I might find it difficult if a person requests me to do something that I have never done, or at least with which I have had little experience, or asks me to incorporate a piece of equipment not familiar to me.

 Other than that, I sometimes agonise over colour selection.
 It's similar to writer's block where I just can't seem to come up with the right (or any) inspiration to choose a colour for a certain look, or I can't get colours to harmonise in the way I want.